excellalabs/docker-workshop-1/README.md

     docker run -it -p 80:80 -v /C/<PATH TO CLONE docker-workshop-1>/start:/app --workdir /app -t microsoft/aspnetcore-build bash -c "dotnet run"
   ```

+1. Now you can navigate to the app at [http://localhost/api/values](http://localhost/api/values).

-1. Now you can change the source code, and the container will rebuild and run the code when you save changes.
-Open the source directory with your favorite IDE and try it.
+1. You can change the source code, and the container will rebuild and run the code when you save changes.
+Open the source directory with your favorite IDE and try it - change the Controllers/ValuesController Get() method to return something else, save it, then relead the browser when it's finished rebuilding per the console.

 ## Part 2.
 Build your own container for an app